 What should I do if I anticipate that my probation might be violated?

 If you suspect that your probation officer is preparing to violate your probation contact the Law Offices of R. Wayne Richter, P.A. immediately.
 Taking a proactive approach to a potential probation violation is imperative and may reduce the amount of time that you spend in jail waiting for a bond hearing.

 How can Wayne Richter help someone whose probation has already been violated?

-If a probation revocation has already occurred, contact the Law Offices of R. Wayne Richter, P.A. to discuss whether a bond on the case is possible, as well as, what are the potential defenses to the probation violation.
+If a probation revocation has already occurred, contact the Law Offices of R. Wayne Richter, P.A. to discuss with a probation lawyer whether a bond on the case is possible, as well as, what are the potential defenses to the probation violation.
 Having an experienced criminal defense lawyer on your side like Wayne Richter may very well make the difference in the outcome of your case.